 Real Grass Vs Artificial Grass

 Rather than make you wait until the end of the post to see the improvement to our garden thanks to Carpetright’s artificial grass, I thought I’d do it backwards way on and show you the finished product first.
-So, here’s a number of photos, including before and after shots, to whet your appetite.
+So, here’s a few before and after shots to whet your appetite.

 Choosing Our Artificial Grass